scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Form a thin barrier of psykinetic energy around yourself.
 Make a Psykinetic roll, For every 3 successes, rounded up, you gain +1 to any Toughness rolls you make.
 You ignore any Suppression or Stunned you recieve unless the roll that inflicts them is 3 or more successes greater than your own.

-***Overcharge***: +1 Successes to your roll.
+***Overcharge***: +1 Success to your roll.

 **Flash Freeze**
 - Energy Cost: 1
 - Cast Time: 3 AP
-- Range: 10
+- Range: 12

 Cause a sudden drop in temperature at a point in range you can see.
 Large creatures have +1 to their save while Huge and bigger have +3.
 Make a Psykinetics roll against the targets Toughness.
-On success the creature takes 0/2 in Cold damage and is Frozen until the end of their turn.
+On success the creature takes 0/3 in Cold damage and is Frozen until the end of their turn.

 ***Overcharge***: +1 Success to your roll.

 **Weld**
 - Energy Cost: 1
 - Cast Time: 2 AP
-- Range: 2
+- Range: 4
 - Tags: *Channeling*

 Emit a continuous stream of plasma.
 This abiltiy has 4 stages, for every stage past the first increases damage by 0/1 and increases _Armor Piercing_ by 1.
 Make a Psykinetics roll against the targets Toughness.
 On success you deal 1/0 in Heat damage.